Splay tree: Zig-zag step

-When summed over the entire splay operation, this telescopes to 3(rank(root)−rank(x)) which is O(log n).
-The Zig operation adds an amortized cost of 1, but there's at most one such operation.
+When summed over the entire splay operation, this telescopes to 1 + 3(rank(root)−rank(x)) which is O(log n), since we use The Zig operation at most once and the amortized cost of zig is at most 1+3(rank'(x)−rank(x)).

 So now we know that the total amortized time for a sequence of m operations is:

 To go from the amortized time to the actual time, we must add the decrease in potential from the initial state before any operation is done (Φi) to the final state after all operations are completed (Φf).

-where the last inequality comes from the fact that for every node x, the minimum rank is 0 and the maximum rank is log(n).
+where the big O notation can be justified by the fact that for every node x, the minimum rank is 0 and the maximum rank is log(n).

 Now we can finally bound the actual time:

 Weighted analysis

 The above analysis can be generalized in the following way.